 Even more bizarre is the length Foos goes to in order to make his dream possible – he alters the infrastructure of the motel to make it easy and efficient to spy on his guests.

-Through the documentary, you also get a glimpse into the life of Talese, who ultimately plans to publish a book revealing Foos’ story.
+Through this bizarre Netflix documentary, you also get a glimpse into the life of Talese, who ultimately plans to publish a book revealing Foos’ story.
 Talese himself is quite a character, so he adds a bit of intrigue to the otherwise creepy film.

 So there you’ve got it!
 I hope you get a chance to watch each and everyone of these weird documentaries.
 We update this list as often as we can, so be sure to come back and check for new ones.
 And of course, don’t forget to tell us which bizarre documentary you liked best in the comments!